rfjakob/gocryptfs-website/docs/quickstart.md

 	$ ~/bin/gocryptfs cipher plain
 	  [...]

+!!!
+Note

+    If you are intending to syncronize this filesystem across multiple devices by using file syncronization software like Dropbox or Seafile, make sure you use the `-plaintextnames` switch when you initialize it.
+    This disables file name encryption that would interfere with the conflict handling that these systems use.

 You should now have a working gocryptfs that is stored in `cipher` and mounted to `plain`.
 You can verify it by creating a test file in the `plain` directory.
 This file will show up encrypted in the `cipher` directory.